-- 1. Development planning within the Mullan Area begins with the creation of the Neighborhood Unit Plan (Figure 2-1).
-The Neighborhood Unit Plan is a regulatory document.
+- Development planning within the Mullan Area begins with the creation of the Neighborhood Unit Plan (Figure 2-1).
+The Neighborhood Unit Plan is a regulatory document adopted by the county and the city according to 76-2-201 and 76-3-301 MCA, respectively.
 Development within the Mullan Area shall be consistent with the Neighborhood Unit Plan. - 2.
-The Neighborhood Unit Plan establishes the general location, size and type of neighborhood, as well as other important elements that define the overall structure of the Mullan Area. - 3.
-The Neighborhood Unit Plan illustrates the following: - a.
-Neighborhood Types and general boundaries; - b.
-Preserve areas, including Agricultural Conservation Easements, Grant Creek buffer, and large parks; and, - c.
+The Neighborhood Unit Plan establishes the general location, size and type of neighborhood, as well as other important elements that define the overall structure of the Mullan Area.

+- 3. The Neighborhood Unit Plan illustrates the following: - a.
+Neighborhood Unit Types and general boundaries; - b.
+Grant Creek buffer; - C. Missoula International Airport Extended Approach and Departure Area (EADA); and, - d.
 BUILD Grant Thoroughfares. - 4.
-The neighborhood boundaries shown on the Neighborhood Unit Plan and the location of Build Grant Thoroughfares are subject to adjustment pursuant to applicable amendment provisions.
+The Neighborhood Unit boundaries shown on the Neighborhood Unit Plan and the location of Build Grant Thoroughfares are subject to adjustment pursuant to applicable amendment provisions.